Chi Village: Demographics

 Chi is a medium-sized village located in Mon Sadar Circle of Mon district, Nagaland with total 273 families residing.
 The Chi village has population of 1588 of which 776 are males while 812 are females as per Population Census 2011.

 In Chi village population of children with age 0-6 is 238 which makes up 14.99% of total population of village.
 Average Sex Ratio of Chi village is 1046 which is higher than Nagaland state average of 931.
 Child Sex Ratio for the Chi as per census is 983, higher than Nagaland average of 943.

 Religion

-All the natives of Chi village are Christians; the Baptists.
+All the natives of Chi village are Christians, with most of them Baptists.
 The village received Christianity in the year 1959 and established its church on 7 June 1959.
 Therefore, 7 June is always remembered as the birthday of Chi Baptist Church.
-The Church had its Silver Jubilee in 1984 and Golden Jubilee in 2009.The church also plays a vital role in the functioning of the village.
+The Church had its Silver Jubilee in 1984 and Golden Jubilee in 2009.
+The church also plays a vital role in the functioning of the village.

 Education

 In 2011, literacy rate of Chi village was 63.48% compared to 79.55% of Nagaland.
-In Chi Male literacy stands at 69.82% while female literacy rate was 57.49%.
+In Chi, male literacy stands at 69.82% while female literacy rate was 57.49%.